 Across the street is the InterContinental Mark Hopkins with its famous bar Top of the Mark, an Art Deco bar.
 The Huntington Hotel, just down the street, has a great bar as well.
-Having undergone a major renovation, it recently opened as The Scarlet Huntington.
 I always like watching the cable cars as they go up and down the steep hills of Nob Hill.

 Union Square: I have also stayed in the Union Square area several times which is a very convenient location from which to explore the city.
 I recently stayed at the hip Vertigo Hotel at 940 Sutter.
 This location is in lower Nob Hill and close to Union Square.
-It is part of the Haiyi Hotels which has six boutique hotels in San Francisco each with its own character and personality.
+It is part of the Oxford Capital Hotel Group which has several boutique hotels in San Francisco each with its own character and personality.
 The Vertigo was a great value.
-The only draw back was that there was no restaurant but there were many choices for breakfast within a block or two.
-I would definitely go back.
+It now has a new cafe in the lobby.

 The Financial District is just east of Union Square.
 This is the location of my favorite dim sum restaurant, Yank Sing at 101 Spear St., which I have been to at least three times.
 It recently received the Michelin Bib Gourmand designation.

 Alamo Square: On my previous visit, I played tourist and went a little west of downtown to Alamo Square.
 The area has great Victorian architecture.
 The row of houses facing the park on Steiner Street, known as the Painted Ladies, are often shown in the foreground of panoramic pictures of the city’s downtown.